Artist, Writer, Activist

 The overriding theme of my Earth walk has been to tackle the issue of poverty.
 This is something I have tried to examine from every avenue available to me.
 As an undergraduate student at the University of Minnesota and as a conceptual artist seeking to enlighten society, the issues of racism, classism and poverty have been my driving force.

+For the most part, homelessness is a primary example of social and genetic engineering at work.
+We must overcome the concept of disposable people.
 How can we ever call ourselves civilized or claim to be a species with consciousness when we don’t have a reliable system in place for the most vulnerable among us?

 As we gather the energy and determination to make this leap into walking forward in a co-creative dance with each other, we must remember to love each other, to create many examples of this so it becomes the theme -the highlight- of our collective history.
 Humans really do love each other.